Theater Resume Examples and Templates for 2023

 Physical Attributes

-• 175 Pounds
+• 175 pounds

-• Blue Eyes
+• Blue eyes

-• Brown Hair
+• Brown hair

 • Tenor

 Unlike traditional resumes, theater resumes don’t require bullet points in most instances.
-Instead, you should compile a list of your acting performances.
+Instead, compile a list of your acting performances.
 Be sure to specify the character, theater organization, and date.
 You can also consider including the director of the play on your resume.

 Theater circles are often smaller than one might think, and familiarity with a previous director might increase your chances of landing an audition.